The functional consequences of fat accumulation in muscle

 A transplanted graft of brown fat next to the supraspinatus muscle of the rotator cuff stained for perilipin (green) and UCP1 (red).

 The way we think about the function of fat in the body has changed dramatically over the past 10 years.
 Fat is now recognized as one of the most important endocrine regulators of body physiology – affecting a diversity of cells from neurons to osteoblasts.
 However, despite the close proximity of muscle and fat (specifically inter-muscular adipose tissue – IMAT), we know very little about how these tissues might signal each other locally.
 To explore this important question, we have developed an inter-muscular fat transplant model in the mouse where we can alter fat phenotype and genotype to study the factors that influence fat-muscle cross-talk.
-Ongoing work on this project is exploring the role of brown and browned-beige fat signaling on muscle degeneration and regeneration in the rotator cuff.
-It is our hope that defining these interactions will lead to fat-targeted therapies in rotator cuff tears where excessive accumulation of beige fat is impeding muscle functional recovery.
+Ongoing work on this project is exploring the role of brown and browned-beige fat signaling on muscle degeneration and regeneration.
+It is our hope that defining these interactions will lead to fat-targeted therapies where excessive accumulation of beige fat is impeding muscle functional recovery.
+Check this and this out.

 The cellular basis for poor muscle performance in diabetic peripheral neuropathy